-Because sheet metal is so thin, the material easily vibrates and allows sound to easily pass through.
-By applying these hefty sound deadening strips directly on the flimsy sheet metal all over our van (walls, ceiling, floor, and back doors) we increased the weight of the sheet metal and dampen the noise.
+Because sheet metal is so thin, the material easily vibrates and allows sound to pass through easily.
+By applying these hefty sound-deadening strips directly on the flimsy sheet metal all over our van (walls, ceiling, floor, and back doors), we increased the weight of the sheet metal and dampened the noise.

 Below are some of the top tips we learned when installing our own insulation in our campervan.

 1. Wear a High-Quality Mask